 A few very generous employers will simply give you the vouchers on top of your normal salary, but most will ask you to do what's called a 'salary sacrifice', which, if you're on basic rate tax, works something like this.

-For an accurate figure of savings look at childcare voucher calculators on Computershare Voucher Services or KiddiVouchers.
+For more accurate savings figures, look at the childcare voucher calculators on Computershare Voucher Services or KiddiVouchers.
 Yet always check first if you're eligible for tax credits - see the tax credit warning for more info.

-Of course, once you no longer need to pay for childcare, you should ensure you get your full salary back (we've never heard of this being a problem, but it's worth checking).
+Of course, once you no longer need to pay for childcare, you should make sure you get your full salary back.
+We've never heard of this being a problem, but it's always worth checking.

 How many vouchers can you buy?

-From 6 Apr 2011 new joiners paying higher or top rate tax had their allowance dropped so that all tax payers have roughly the same maximum tax gain.
-From April 2013 the limits are:
+On 6 Apr 2011, new joiners paying higher or top rate tax had their allowance cut so all taxpayers have roughly the same maximum tax gain.
+The limits from April 2013 are:

-The number of children you have doesn't impact this, the limits are the same whether you've one child or an entire Brady Bunch.
+The number of children you have doesn't affect this, so the limits are the same whether you've one child or an entire Brady Bunch.

-Vouchers aren't specific to each child and have a long expiry date, so if you know you're going to have higher childcare costs during the holidays collect vouchers in advance.
+Vouchers tend to last for a long time, so if you know you're going to have higher childcare costs during the holidays, collect vouchers in advance.

 Also many providers will let you backdate vouchers up to six months, although your child must be born for you to be able to sign up.
 Check your individual provider's procedures first.

-Under the proposed initiative, eligible families will get 20% of their yearly childcare costs up to £6,000 per child, paid for by the Government.
+Under the proposed initiative, eligible families will get 20% of their yearly childcare costs paid for by the Government.
 This could mean payments of up to £1,200 per child (the scheme assumes a maximum of £6,000/yr childcare costs per child).

 What counts as childcare?

-The vouchers cover childcare up to 1 September after your child's 15th birthday (16th if they are disabled).
+The vouchers cover childcare up to 1 September after your child's 15th birthday (their 16th birthday if they are disabled).

 The provider must be regulated